 PowerSchool enables schools to manage everything from attendance to report cards and transcripts using Web browsers.
 It’s platform agnostic, but it’s based on Apple’s own WebObjects framework.
 PowerSchool has been around for a while, but Apple acquired the company and the technology

-for US$62 million in stock.
+earlier this year for US$62 million in stock.

 PowerSchool seems to be catching on in Wisconsin after schools located in Kimberly — near Appleton — pioneered its use.
 Kimberly technology director Michael McDermot told Nufer than 10 to 12 school districts have come to look at Kimberly’s implementation to consider installing it themselves.